 Connect your microphone to the Mic in jack on the back panel or the Mic in jack on the front panel.
+Then configure the jack for microphone functionality.

 Note: The microphone functions on the front panel and back panel cannot be used at the same time.